codespeakers/trax/README.md

 and [inference](https://colab.research.google.com/github/google/trax/blob/master/trax/models/reformer/image_generation.ipynb) colabs.

-To use Trax as a binary and not forget all the parameters (model type, learning rate, other hyper-paramters and training settings), we recommend [gin-config](https://github.com/google/gin-config).
+To use Trax as a binary and not forget all the parameters (model type, learning rate, other hyper-parameters and training settings), we recommend [gin-config](https://github.com/google/gin-config).
 Take a look at [an example gin config](https://github.com/google/trax/blob/master/trax/configs/mlp_mnist.gin) for training a simple MLP on MNIST and run it as follows: